 A total of 20 bone fragments were found in May inside a partially submerged 200-liter oil tank at the national park in Phetchaburi province.
 The DSI said at the time the bones belonged to Porlajee.

 The department later filed murder charge against four men, including then-director of Kaeng Krachan National Park Chaiwat Limlikhit-aksorn and three of his aides.
 Chaiwat denied the allegations.

 Chaiwat also told the media that the DSI forged test results of the bone fragments to falsely implicate him.

 The four suspects are currently released on bail.

 Activists had previously accused then-director Chaiwat of engineering the disappearance of the Karen activist.
 He and his aides briefly detained Billy on April 17, 2014 to reprimand him for “wild honey theft,” but insisted they later released him without harming him.

-Billy, a campaigner for community rights, has not seen ever since the alleged detention.
+Billy, a campaigner for community rights, has not been seen ever since the alleged detention.